dvilelaf/microbit-games/README.md

     sudo usermod -a -G dialout <username>
     ```

-3. Connect your micro::bit to the computer, wait a few seconds and install a game by using its corresponding installer script
+3. Give execution permissions to installer script

     ```
-    sh mimic/install.sh
+    sudo chmod 764 install.sh
+    ```

+4. Connect your micro::bit to the computer, wait a few seconds and install a game by using the installer script

+    ```
+    ./install.sh gamename
     ```